ruubytes/Maon.py/README.md

         Removes a user from the minecraft server whitelist.
 (Admin only)
 ```

-# Installation:
+## Installation:

-## Discord Tokens & IDs:
+### Discord Tokens & IDs:

 Maon needs a **bot token**, **Maon's ID** and the **ID** of the **bot owner** for a successful login.
-The first step to get all of these is to create a new application on the [discord developer page](https://discord.com/developers/applications).
+The first step to get all of these is to create a new application on the [discord developer page][discord-developer-url].

 There select **New Application** and give Maon her name.
 Once created, head over to the **Bot** page and click **Add Bot**.